YarikRevich/university-physics/README.md

 - MATLAB(2022)

 ## Setup
-In order to setup the project, you should open the project file with of help of locally installed MATLAB application
+- Open the project file with of help of locally installed MATLAB application
+- Run 'main.m' function, which will start the simulation pipeline

 ## Status
 This project is stil maintaned